kelemeno/anthill-contracts/README.md

 smart contract need to be deployed, and the address has to be set in the frontend, backend heroku builds backend based on github's main branch firebase frontend does not build on github yet, I should do that.
-But currently npm run build and firebase deploy deploys the frontend.
+But currently npm run build and npx firebase deploy deploys the frontend.

 ### zksync specific development